You are here:

-Nemesis is the Greek goddess of retribution.
-According to the Latin poem on which Dürer based his rendition, Nemesis had "the power to crush the arrogant minds and triumphs of men and to confound their too ambitious plans."
-Dispensing judgment, Nemesis hovers formidably above the clouds that separate her from the insignificant town below.
-Although Dürer portrayed her distinct attributes-the bridle for punishment and the goblet for reward-he conflated her depiction with Fortuna, the goddess of fortune who balances on a sphere to symbolize the unpredictability of fate.
+According to the Latin poem that inspired this engraving, Nemesis, the Greek goddess of retribution, had the “power to crush the arrogant minds and triumphs of men and to confound their too ambitious plans.”
+Ready to dispense judgment, Nemesis hovers formidably above the clouds that separate her from the insignificant town below.
+As in the poem, here Nemesis has her traditional attributes—a bridle for punishment and a goblet for reward—but Dürer conflated her with Fortuna, the goddess of fortune, who balances on a sphere to symbolize the unpredictable, topsy-turvy nature of fate.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.